Adenty User Guide

 To subscribe to the public Adenty event, use the following command:

 To subscribe to any other Adenty event, use the following command, replacing "EventName" with your target event.
-See the full list of available events below:
+See the full list of available events in previous section.

 Example of subscribing to an Event “visitorIdResolved”: